iBaryo/service-proxy/README.md

     listener.listen();
 })();
 ```

+## Running the example
+- Add to your hosts file the following entry:
+`127.0.0.1  different-domain.com`

+- Run `npm run example`
+- Open you browser at `localhost:8080/example/main.html`

 ## Notes
 - The creation of the Proxy will only resolve when an active listener has started listening.